 A homestead is exempt from forced sale so long as the property remains the homestead of the debtor.
 Exocet Inc. v.
 Cordes, 815 S.W.2d 350, 352 (Tex.
 App.—Austin 1991, no writ).
-Property Code section 52.0012 provides an expedited statutory method for securing a release of any judgment lien against homestead property, available only for AJ's filed after September 1, 2007.
+In furtherance of this principle, Property Code section 52.0012 provides an expedited statutory method for securing a release of any judgment lien against homestead property, available only for AJ's abstracted after September 1, 2007.

 Section 52.0012 provides for the filing of an Affidavit that must substantially comply with the appearing in this section of the Property Code.
 Filing of the affidavit must be preceded by a 30-day notice sent certified mail and addressed to the judgment creditor and its attorney of record.
 The letter must contain a copy of the affidavit that the homestead owner intends to file in the real property records.
 The requirements of the letter and the affidavit are highly technical and should be done by an attorney knowledgeable in this procedure.
 The judgment creditor may contest the homeowner's action by filing a contradicting affidavit if there is reason to believe that the homeowner's affidavit is false.
-The ultimate result, if this procedure is followed to the letter, is that the homeowner's affidavit serves as a release of the judgment lien as to the homestead property.
-See Part VI, ch.
-35: Lien Removal.
+The ultimate result, if this procedure is followed to the letter, is that the homeowner's affidavit when executed and filed serves as a release of the judgment lien as to the homestead property.

 Turnover Orders and Receivership

-Contempt remedies (fine or incarceration) may be employed: "The court may enforce the order by contempt proceedings or by other appropriate means in the event of refusal or disobedience."
+Contempt is serious business.
+A fine or incarceration (or both) may be employed.
+"The court may enforce the order by contempt proceedings or by other appropriate means in the event of refusal or disobedience."
 Civ.
 Prac. & Rem.
 Code §31.002(c).

 Enforcement of Judgments from other States

 Unfortunately for Texas debtors, this is not as difficult as it used to be.
 Enforcement of "foreign judgments" is governed by Civil Practice & Remedies Code chap.
 35, also referred to as the "Uniform Enforcement of Foreign Judgments Act" or "UEFJA."
 The UEFJA provides that a foreign judgment may be authenticated as follows: (a) at the time the foreign judgment is filed, the judgment creditor or the judgment creditor's attorney must file with the clerk of court an affidavit showing the name and last known address of the judgment debtor and the judgment creditor; (b) the clerk then mails notice of the filing of the foreign judgment to the judgment debtor at the address given; and (c) the notice must include the name and address of the judgment creditor and, if the judgment creditor has an attorney in Texas, the attorney's name and address.
-So long as this procedure is followed, and so long as the judgment is not being appealed in its original jurisdiction, the creditor will have access to post-judgment discovery and other remedies allowed under Texas rules.
+If a judgment from another state (a "foreign judgment") is properly domesticated in Texas, it immediately becomes a Texas judgment.
+Citicorp Real Estate, Inc. v.
+Banque Arabe International D'Investissment, 747 S.W.2d 926 (Texas.App.—Dallas, 1988, writ denied).
+So long as the judgment is not being appealed in its original jurisdiction, the creditor will have access to post-judgment discovery and other remedies allowed under Texas rules.

-© 2014 by David J. Willis.
-All rights reserved.
+©2018 by David J. Willis.
+All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, http://www.LoneStarLandLaw.com.